Cwantic/Documentation/Design/Modification.md

 ### 9.1 Installation temperature

-MetaPiping lets you define installation temperature of elements in the case of different from default one :
+MetaPiping lets you define installation temperature of elements when different from default one :

 ![Image](../Images/Modification24.jpg)